ARNAVbot/iOS-Clima/README.md

 * Parse JSON with the native Encodable and Decodable protocols.
 * Learn to use Grand Central Dispatch to fetch the main thread.
 * Learn to use Core Location to get the current location from the phone GPS.
+* Use this -> DispatchQueue.main.async to call anything on main thread
+* Use codable
+* Uses protocol and delegate to demonstrate an example of observer pattern
+* How to convert data returned from url response into actual model class using decoder.

 ### Condition Codes
 ```